SnapperGee/tones/README.md

 duration amount alone isn't enough information to extrapolate the actual span of time the audio or silence should be played.

-An easy way to think of it is that if the duration is integer *N*, then the length of the note will be <sup>1</sup>&frasl;<sub>*N*</sub>.
+The simplest way to think of it is that if the duration is integer *N*, then the length of the note will be <sup>1</sup>&frasl;<sub>*N*</sub>.
 So, if *N* were 1, then the duration would be <sup>1</sup>&frasl;<sub>1</sub> which would be a whole note.
 If *N* were 4, that'd result in <sup>1</sup>&frasl;<sub>4</sub> so